 Some concerns in the pro-life community today are with supporters who are personally pro-life but believe they cannot impose on others their opinion that abortion is wrong, and pro-lifers who believe in “certain circumstances” abortion should be an option.
 These pro-life supporters may have well intentions but are misinformed or do not hold pro-life values as a high priority.
 They may vote for legislators whether or not their “personal” stance on abortion is shared.
 This attitude occurs in communities everyday.
 This “pro-lifer” could be your best friend, your relative, or a fellow parishioner at your church.

-It is easy to blame pro-abortion politicians, even pro-abortion Catholic politicians like Governor Andrew Cuomo in New York, but it is time for pro-life supporters and pro-life Catholics to look in the mirror.
+It is easy to blame pro-choice politicians, even pro-choice Catholic politicians like Governor Andrew Cuomo in New York, but it is time for pro-life supporters and pro-life Catholics to look in the mirror.

 Archbishop Jerome Listecki of Milwaukee Wisconsin argued, “The real problem lies with our Catholic community that justifies the voting for candidates who would support anti-life actions.”

 Why are we compromising our morals and beliefs by voting for these politicians?
 We deserve better.
 These politicians need our votes.
 We are letting these so-called leaders pass these laws.
 To make a difference, Catholic pro-life supporters need to stand up.

 Listecki also urged, “Therefore, it begins with us making our voices heard as politicians vie for our votes, and refusing to accept the rationalization that we can make these heinous acts rare and limited.
 Human life demands our respect, protection, and nothing less.”

 Indirectly, when pro-life supporters and pro-life Catholics do not vote for pro-life politicians, they are condoning abortion or even supporting infanticide.
 In historical times of human atrocities, it was similarly vital for people to take a moral stand.